mohammed0xff/micro-instagram/README.md

 #### How to use exchanges and how does they know about the queues that exist ?

+Exchanges do not know about the queues that exist.
+Instead, bindings are used to connect the exchange to specific queues.
+When a binding is created, it specifies the name of the queue that the exchange should route messages to.
+The queue must already exist in RabbitMQ for the binding to be created.

 First, you need to create an exchange and specify its type.
 RabbitMQ supports four types of exchanges: direct, fanout, topic, and headers.
 Each exchange type has different routing rules and is suitable for different use cases.

-Once you have created an exchange, you can bind it to one or more queues.
+Once we've created an exchange, you can bind it to one or more queues.
 This is done by creating a binding between the exchange and the queue.
 Bindings specify the routing rules for messages to be delivered from the exchange to the queue.
 When a message is sent to the exchange, RabbitMQ uses the routing rules specified by the bindings to determine which queues the message should be delivered to.

-Exchanges do not know about the queues that exist in RabbitMQ.
-Instead, bindings are used to connect the exchange to specific queues.
-When a binding is created, it specifies the name of the queue that the exchange should route messages to.
-The queue must already exist in RabbitMQ for the binding to be created.

-#### a Binding ?
+#### A Binding ?

-In RabbitMQ, a binding is a link between an exchange and a queue.
+A binding is a link between an exchange and a queue.
 Bindings define the routing rules for messages to be delivered from the exchange to the queue.
 When a message is published to an exchange, the exchange uses the bindings to determine which queues the message should be routed to.

 Bindings are created using a routing key, which is a string that specifies the routing criteria for a message.
 The routing key is used by the exchange to decide which queues to deliver the message to.
 The routing key can be any string, and its format depends on the exchange type.